anithag09/SingaporeResaleFlat/README.md

 The model is saved as pickle file and is loaded within the Streamlit application for making predictions.

-The web application is deployed to Rendor platform for public use.
+The web application is deployed to Rendor platform.

 <img width="1440" alt="Screenshot 2024-08-16 at 6 08 47 PM" src="https://github.com/user-attachments/assets/d710f307-2c82-4b09-9b46-53cfff51dbca">